1,000+ Opportunities

 You may be asked to coordinate site visits with Good Sports staff for more in-depth interviews/evaluations

-Based on current listing details, eligibility includes: Serving youth aged 3-18 in high poverty areas and ensuring access to physical activity.
+According to the current listing, eligibility includes: Serving youth aged 3-18 in high poverty areas and ensuring access to physical activity.
 Organizations must also adhere to specific requirements, including shipping fees and evaluations after each donation.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.